UKHomeOffice/callisto-timecard-restapi/docs/features/record-time/index.md

 5. `TimePeriodType` - the choice of` TimePeriodType` in turn drives what data the user needs to provide in order to create a `TimeEntry`.
 For example with a Standard Rest Day (SRD) the user need only provide the date however with a shift the user needs to provide both a start and end time.
 The client should be able to present the user with a means of them entering the minimum required data.
 Ultimately the client is responsible for populating the `TimeEntry` `actualStartTime` and `actualEndTime` fields but might only collect a date from the user and translate that into a start and end time when populating the `TimeEntry`

 ## Out of scope

+### Business rules
-It is ancitpated that *business rule* validation they will be dealt with at the component level
+It is ancitpated that business rule validation they will be dealt with at the component level

+### Events
+There will be a number of events that should be generated as part of recoding time.
+Note that at the time of writing (02 Aug 2022) more work is required to define what triggers these events are and what they contain.
+It is likely that they will not be elaborated until they are consumed as part of other features

+### Authorisation
+AuthN/AuthZ forms part of a wider design that will be covered separately

+### User stories
 Additionally, the following user stories though documented in the record time feature in Jira will not be considered in this design

 | user story | solution design |